 Tower continues to make solid progress settling claims in Canterbury, reducing open claims by 70.
 In September 2017, Tower had 323 property claims remaining.
-In the intervening 6 months, the number of open Canterbury earthquake claims was reduced by 159.
-However, 66 new claims from the Earthquake Commission (EQC) were received and 23 closed claims were reopened.
+In the intervening 6 months, the number of open Canterbury Earthquake claims was reduced by 159.
+However, 66 new claims from the EQC were received.